gvvaughan/specl/README.md

             ...

-Tricky `before` placement aside, it's always a good idea to organize large spec files in example groups, and the traditional way to do that is with a nested context (and write the description starting with the word "context" rather than "describe" if you are a traditionalist!).
+Tricky `before` placement aside, it's always a good idea to organize large spec files in example groups, and the best way to do that is with a nested context (and write the description starting with the word "context" rather than "describe" if you are a traditionalist!).

 [Specl][] doesn't place any restrictions on how deeply you nest your
 contexts: 2 or 3 is very common, though you should seriously consider